josdemmers/Diablo4Companion/README.md

+> [!IMPORTANT]
+> Readme and wiki are currently being rewritten for the v3 release.

 # Diablo IV Companion - The Inventory Manager

 A companion app for Diablo IV, to make life easier in finding the correct affixes.